David--K/patterns-frameworks-zusammenfassung/zusammenfassung.md

 - Limitationen bezüglich subclassing (mitigated if bi-directions are dissolved by an Observer)
 - Kann in einem schwer Wartbaren Monolith Enden (mitigated if bi-directions are dissolved by an Observer)

+## Beziehung zu anderen Patterns
+- `Facade` und `Mediator` haben ähnliche Aufgaben, beide versuchen die Zusammenarbeit nahestehender Klassen zu organisieren.
+- There’s a popular implementation of the Mediator pattern that relies on Observer.
+The mediator object plays the role of publisher, and the components act as subscribers which subscribe to and unsubscribe from the mediator’s events.
+When Mediator is implemented this way, it may look very similar to Observer.
+- Ist wie `Chain of Responsibility`, `Command` und `Mediator` ein Weg um Sender und Empfänger miteinander zu verbinden.

 # Memento